Only the Pure of Heart

 - Only the purest and most devoted of warriors can even lift the hammer of Thor (as depicted in the Marvel Universe, anyway), and fewer can actually use it.
 The list of people who can do this is very short (though Beta Ray Bill, Captain America and an unnamed paramedic have been seen to manage it, and Deadpool got his hands on a pretty close copy◊) and Thor himself lost the ability during The Reigning, when he veered into serious Knight Templar territory.
 Beta Ray Bill temporarily lost the ability to wield his own hammer Stormbreaker which has the same enchantment after his quest for vengeance against Galactus for eating his homeworld ventured into He Who Fights Monsters territory.

-Notably, during DC crossover, Wonder Woman can manage it but not Superman.
+- Notably, during the DC crossover JLA/Avengers, Wonder Woman can manage it but not Superman.
 (Supes used the hammer, but only because Odin lifted the restriction due to the critical situation; afterwards Thor explains this, but also remarks that it's never been in worthier hands.)
 It's been suggested that a certain warrior spirit is also required to wield it (Thor and Odin being Norse gods, after all), which Wonder Woman certainly has, at least in comparison to that boy scout Farm Boy.

 - In Justice Society of America, Power Girl was specifically told that Stargirl, not she, had to defeat the King of Tears, because purity of heart was needed.
 (Earlier in the same story, Stargirl had her heart broken because a villain had needed her love to cast a spell for her purity of heart.)